-To lift or not to lift; that is the question
+Moving gas cylinders To lift or not to lift; that is the question

 The key issue with cylinders and their movement relates to handling and lifting.
 Many workplaces are equipped with various handling equipment and it’s tempting to use one of a number of means to lift cylinders.
 It’s also quite tempting to manually handle cylinders into position when the distances aren’t too great.

-The risks of lifting cylinders
+The risks of moving gas cylinders

 We’ve seen in real life a number of situations where a high risk method has been used to move cylinders, check through the examples below and see if you recognise any of these from your past experience of perhaps even your own site;